makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware/README.md

 - Modify the parameters, replace configuration.h and configuration_adv.h in the Marlin path of the source code.
 - Compile the firmware.

-4.Corresponding model firmware
+4. Corresponding model firmware

 - [Find the corresponding firmware](https://github.com/makerbase-mks/MKS-Robin-Nano-V3.X/tree/main/firmware/Marlin-bugfix2.0.x-MKS-2.1.2).
-- Copy the `assets` folder and `Robin_nano35.bin` to the sd card or usb disk
+- Copy the `assets` folder and `Robin_nano_v3.bin` to the sd card or usb disk
 - Insert sdcard or usb disk to the motherboard, and you can see the update interface after power on.

 ## For more function configuration, please refer to Robin nano series Wiki